pauljt/BleBrowser/notes.md

    - got device UUID

-## TODO before shipping 1.0.0
+## Done in 1.0.0

-1. Handle spontaneous disconnects -- done
+1. Handle spontaneous disconnects
-2. Add forward / back buttons. -- done
+2. Add forward / back buttons.
 a. disable / enable forward / back buttons depending on whether there is something to go back or forward to.
-3. Get HTTPS up on website. -- done
+3. Get HTTPS up on website.
-4. Read characteristics -- done
+4. Read characteristics
-5. clear state after navigation -- done
+5. clear state after navigation
-8. gatt server disconnect -- done
+8. gatt server disconnect
 10. Icon
-6. ?? native logging window
 9. rename GATTCharacteristic to RemoteGATTCharacteristic

+## TODO before shipping 1.0.0

 11. Done + Cancel when no devices are in range
 10. Test plan and test

+## Version 1.1

+1. native logging window

 ## Smallish bugs